Online Associate Degree Programs

 - Competency based ExcelTrack™ Programs may allow you to earn your degree faster and for less money

-Human Services, Business Administration, Medical Assisting, Early Childhood Education…
+Human Services, Business, Medical Assisting, Early Childhood Education…

 Are Online Associate Degrees Cheaper?

-The tuition of an online associate degree may or may not be cheaper than attending a campus program.
-What would make an online degree cheaper would be the other aspects of earning a degree.
+What would make an online degree cheaper or better than attending an actual campus would be the other aspects related to earning a degree.

-One aspect is many online students hold a job while pursuing their degree.
+For one, many online students hold a job while pursuing their degree.
 Campus programs often feature daytime classes which may be hard for busy adults.
-There’s also no need to move, travel to class or look for housing near campus.

 It is also important to evaluate the cost per credit.
 Some schools have a fixed cost per credit for both online and campus students.
 But, others may charge a lower rate for online programs.